Forums

 At this point I'm just assuming it's c, maybe it helps worse clubs more but I honestly don't even notice this.
 At least it shouldn't hurt or throw you off coming from an apparel-less round, no harm it's just there.

 -Putter Precision: Sounds good doesn't it?
-Sounds like birdie, rolls off the tongue, not even Kiawah camera angles can beat you with this..No, I can't imagine this having any value.
-The putts you wanna make are closer to 15 footers than 100, and from those distances the starter club and the billion dollar golden putter are virtually equal.
+I can't imagine this having any value.
+The putts you wanna make are closer to 15 footers than 100, and from those distances I'm quite sure the starter club and the billion dollar golden putter are virtually equal in terms of dispersion.

--Putter Forgiveness: Probably one of the more interesting stats actually, it's hard to say how much of an effect it has but if it has any or even works with the distance scale percentages mentioned.. it is something.
-Personally I putt with different degrees of offding very often, this is the last thing I'd wanna change and just anything about the putt in general, no changes or inconsistencies thank you.
+-Putter Forgiveness: Probably one of the more interesting stats actually considering the rest, it's hard to say how much of an effect it has.
+Personally I putt with different degrees of offding very often, this is the last thing I'd wanna change and just anything about the putt in general.

 But there has to be pure ding putters out there that don't ever change their mind on strike or choose an offding line.. players who just set their line and go for a ding every single time, in that case this stat has to be nice surely.
-It doesn't throw you off cause you don't play with either side of the ding and in case you miss it could help drop a putt that'd otherwise catch an edge or something.
+I assume it'd only be noticeable with longer putts.

 -Does it simply make the shot go further with other parameters staying the same?